lucaspellegrinelli/suburb/README.md

 ## How to access these in my code?

 To access these features in your code you can send HTTP requests following the API rules to your Surburb host.
-To simplify the process you can use one of the following clients for it:
+To simplify the process you can use one of the following clients for it (just copy these to your project):

- - Python Client (IN PROGRESS)
+ - [[WIP] Python Client](https://github.com/lucaspellegrinelli/suburb/blob/main/clients/suburb.py) Works but doesn't have typing or anything relevant.
+Just calls the API and returns the raw response
- - Javascript Client (IN PROGRESS)
+ - [[WIP] Javascript Client](https://github.com/lucaspellegrinelli/suburb/blob/main/clients/suburb.js) Works but doesn't have typing or anything relevant.
+Just calls the API and returns the raw response

 ## Running tests